 The sender’s server identifies the message and transmits the type of operation it will perform.
 The receiver’s server must allow the operation to receive the message.
 SMTP is simple and reliable, but not secure and is vulnerable to spoofing.

 An SMTP is configured in your email client such as Microsoft Outlook, and Gmail, which makes sure that the receiver receives your e-mail.

-In conclusion, an SMTP server works similar to a mailman, it picks up the mail from your mailbox and finds the correct address and delivers it to the destination mailbox.
+In conclusion, an SMTP server works similarly to a mailman, it picks up the mail from your mailbox and finds the correct address, and delivers it to the destination mailbox.